9ae/ace/wiki/vault/o.03.md

 ![[s.]]

 # Second Plot Point (dark night of the soul)
+*How does Vio manage to convince him?*
+- *What does Zaki care about?* A chance with Sicili.
+She tells him about her faith, and how she will never approve of what they are doing?

 ![[s.]]

 # Final Battle (triumph-knowledge)
+Zaki decides to give up on his revenge quest at a chance to live a normal life with Sicili?
 ![[s.]]

 # Return to Ordinary World